Daily readings

 Sunday, April 26, 2026

 4th Sunday of Easter.
 Eastertide.
-A clean reading layout for church, prayer, or preparation.
+Read the day's readings in one place for prayer, preparation, or quiet reflection.

 Celebration4th Sunday of Easter